Supported Living Services

 In 2008 Banchero Disability Partners was threatened with eviction from the apartment complex where many of our clients and our staff offices had been located for 17 years.
-Together with our stakeholders, we made a long-range plan to secure permanent housing for our most intensive-needs clients and our agency office.
-In 2010, with the help of our generous donors, we purchased the 20-unit Midvale apartment building and later changed the name to The Ramsey.
-The Ramsey is located near shops, parks, busses and city amenities, on a quiet North Seattle side street.
-The apartments were originally built as condos, so they are spacious and well-appointed.
-We finally have a permanent home, including a staff training space, and a wonderful fitness center where our clients get exercise.
+Together with our stakeholders, we made a plan to secure permanent housing.
+With help from our generous donors, we purchased the 20-unit Midvale apartment building and later changed the name to The Ramsey.
+The Ramsey is a comfortable home, located near shops, parks, busses and city amenities, on a quiet North Seattle side street.
+The apartments were originally built as condo units, so they are spacious and well-appointed.

 In addition to housing for our clients, The Ramsey provides housing for other low-income tenants, including 4 units reserved for previously homeless people with severe and persistent mental illnesses (referred by Downtown Emergency Services) and 2 units for previously homeless veterans (referred by Veterans Affairs Community Housing and Outreach Services), two populations disproportionately affected by homelessness.
 The Ramsey also has 2 units reserved for low-income tenants from the general population.